 5) be designed to incorporate safe and dignified emergency evacuation for all building users.
-In all developments where lifts are installed, as a minimum at least one lift per core (or more subject to capacity assessments) should be a suitably sized fire evacuation lift suitable to be used to evacuate people who require level access from the building.
+In all developments where lifts are installed, as a minimum at least one lift per core (or more

 C) Design and Access Statements, submitted as part of development proposals, should include an inclusive design statement.